klohner/honeywell-wireless-doorbell/README.md

-Because it is using digital symbols over 2FSK modulation, it essentially looks like two separate, simultaneous, out-of-phase OOK transmissions 100 kHz away from each other, at 916.75 MHz and and 916.85 MHz.
+Because it is using digital symbols over 2FSK modulation, it essentially looks like two separate, simultaneous, out-of-phase OOK transmissions 100 kHz away from each other, at 916.85 MHz and and 916.75 MHz.
+In FSK parlance, these higher and lower frequencies are respectively referred to as the "mark" and "space" frequencies.

-If you choose to visually look at only one of those frequencies as an OOK transmission (such as with SDR# or gqrx), it may make sense to choose the higher 916.85 MHz frequency, since its phase will represent a "LOW" symbol as a low level on the waveform, and a "HIGH" symbol will look like a high level.
+If you choose to visually look at only one of those frequencies as an ASK/OOK transmission (such as with SDR# or gqrx), it may make sense to choose the higher "mark" 916.85 MHz frequency, since its phase would represent a "HIGH" symbol as a high signal level, and a "LOW" symbol would be the absense of a signal.

 Data bits are encoded over three symbols.
 A "0" bit is defined as HIGH-LOW-LOW, and a "1" bit is defined as "HIGH-HIGH-LOW".

-Each frame of data consists of a LOW-LOW-LOW preamble, 48 bits of data, and a postamble of HIGH-HIGH-HIGH.
+Each frame of data consists of a LOW-LOW-LOW signal preamble, 48 bits (144 symbols) of data, and a postamble of HIGH-HIGH-HIGH.

 The signal seems to be 50 consecutive repetitions of the frame, then symbols LOW-LOW-LOW-HIGH-HIGH-HIGH, and finally 2 continuous milliseconds (2000 μs) of